kmubiin/fen/readme.md

   minimum configurations to try GitHub Actions
 - [off directory](off) with readme was created as dependency to limit workflow without deletion

+## Anything else

+Basic requirements to work with the contents:

+- a web repository
+- any markup viewer/editor (optional)

+**MUST KNOW**
+The "pretty" markup preview is a built-in feature of the web repository i.e. GitHub.
+Otherwise, run a self-hosted repository or use any markup editor to preview contents.

+Licensing was never decided for this project, but a simple attribution would be good enough for personal and educational use.